 The entire service kit was designed for airlift, with its specifications requiring that it be able to support a TSR.2 at an advance base for 30 days.
 The service procedures were in principle able to get a TSR.2 into the air five minutes after the GO order was given for a mission.BACK_TO_TOP

 * The progress of the TSR.2 program was politically rocky.
 There were factions in the British government that were opposed to it, and friction with the Royal Navy over the Buccaneer "alternative" to the TSR.2 continued.
-The political problems were aggravated by the fact that initial funding estimates had been, in hindsight, recklessly low for such a complicated machine, guaranteeing cost overruns and disagreeable public scrutiny.
+The political problems were aggravated by the fact that initial funding estimates had been, in hindsight, recklessly low for such a complicated machine, guaranteeing cost overruns and unfortunate public scrutiny.
 Opposition Labour Party politicians began to snipe at the project as an example of the waste and inefficiency of the government in power, while Tory politicians responded with a muddled and unpersuasive defense.
-It appears that the controversy became extremely bitter, with the bitterness lingering to the present day.
+It appears that the controversy became extremely bitter, with the bitterness lingering for decades.

 It is somewhat surprising that the development of the machine went as well as it did.
 The worst technical problems were with engine development.
 The first flight-worthy Olympus 320-22R engine was fitted to the belly of an Avro Vulcan bomber in a very large housing with twin split inlets, flight tests beginning in February 1962.
 The Olympus 320-22R was so powerful that it could keep the Vulcan flying without use of the bomber's own four engines.
 In fact, the engine was probably too powerful, pushing the state of the art, a consequence of the severe specification that the TSR.2 had to be able to maintain Mach 2.2 for 45 minutes.
 The engine exploded on the ground on 3 December 1963, destroying the Vulcan, as well as a fire truck that got in harm's way.
 There were two more major engine failures over the next six months.